mclarke/php-oauth-client/README.md

 The client can be controlled through a simple PHP API that is used from the application trying to access an OAuth 2.0 protected resource server.
-As an application developer you don't need to worry about obtaining an access token, you only need to worry about calling the client API and the REST API you try to access.
+As an application developer you don't need to worry about obtaining an access token and handling browser redirects: you only need to worry about calling the client API and the REST API you try to access.

 ![arch](https://github.com/fkooman/php-oauth-client/raw/master/docs/architecture.png)

-The application you write needs to be registered at the OAuth client and the OAuth client needs to be registered at the Authorization Server.

-This approach was chosen to make it as easy as possible for application developers to integrate with OAuth 2.0 services as they don't have to deal with access tokens themselves and making available a redirect URI location inside the application.
-This is similar to the approach taken by simpleSAMLphp.

 # License
 Licensed under the GNU Lesser General Public License as published by the Free